railsuser2014/openobject-doc-book-en/4/4_10_Accounts/4_10_Accounts_place.rst

 * \ ``General``\  , for all other entries.

 The type of journal enables the software to automatically select the analytic journal based on the nature of the operation.
-For example if you enter an invoice for a customer, Open ERP will automatically search for an analytic journal of type \ ``Sales``\  .
+For example if you enter an invoice for a customer, OpenERP will automatically search for an analytic journal of type \ ``Sales``\  .

 Working with Analytic Levels